-The registration of the distinctive ARCELORMITTAL trademark predates by fifteen years the registration of the disputed domain name.
-It reproduces the ARCELORMITTAL trademark entirely with the addition of the dictionary word "burns", which may lead Internet users to believe that it is related to the Complainant.
-The Panel is therefore of the view that the Respondent is more likely to have registered the disputed domain name with knowledge of the Complainant's trademark rights and with the intention of taking advantage of its goodwill.
+The registration of the distinctive ARCELORMITTAL trademark predates by sixteen years the registration of the disputed domain name.
+It represents a typosquatted version of the ARCELORMITTAL trademark and is registered at the ".cam" gTLD, which increases the likelihood that Internet users would associate it with the Complainant and mistake it with the Complainant's own domain name <arcelormittal.com>.
+The Panel therefore considers that the Respondent is more likely to have registered the disputed domain name with knowledge of the Complainant's trademark rights and with the intention of taking advantage of its goodwill.

 The evidence shows that it is has MX servers activated, so it may be used for email communication.
-Since the composition of the disputed domain name makes it to appear as related to the Complainant, Internet users receiving messages from e-mail accounts at the disputed domain name originate from the Complainant.
+Since the composition of the disputed domain name makes it to appear as belonging to the Complainant, Internet users receiving messages from email accounts at the disputed domain name are likely to believe that they are communicating with the Complainant.

-The Respondent has not provided any plausible explanation of its choice of domain name, and given the circumstances of this case, the Panel is not aware of any good faith use to which the disputed domain name may be put without the consent of the Complainant.
+The Respondent has not provided any plausible explanation of its choice and use of the disputed domain name, and given the circumstances of this case, the Panel is not aware of any good faith use to which the disputed domain name may be put.